 Medication Administration Frameworks

-These systems provide a number of benefits, including controlled release, increased tissue penetration, and targeted distribution to certain cells or tissues.
-Because these nanocarriers can hold medicines, genes, or imaging agents inside them, they can keep them from breaking down and release them slowly at the right place to work.
-In addition, nanobiotechnology makes it possible to construct theranostic platforms, which are platforms that incorporate diagnostic and therapeutic activities.
-These platforms allow for real-time monitoring of treatment responses and tailored therapy optimization.
+These benefits of sustained release systems include controlled release, improved tissue penetration and localized distribution to specific cells or tissues.
+Since these nanocarriers can house medicine, genes or home imaging agents inside them, they can prevent them from dissolving and can slowly release them at the right location to be effective.
+Furthermore, it enables the development of theranostic platforms, involved in both therapeutic and diagnostic to one platform.
+These platforms enable real-time tracking of treatment responses and personalized therapy optimization.

 Various Nanocarrier Types

-- Dendrimers: Branched, tree-like structures that provide medications many places to attach themselves.
+- Dendrimers: Tree-like, branching structures that provide medicines with many places to grab onto.

 Examination